MTN (TV station): Digital television

 Gold, a datacasting channel, began broadcasting in the region on 8 May 2012.

 As part of Australia's digital transition, MTN and AMN ceased broadcasting in analogue on 5 June 2012.
 As part of the transition, MTN changed from broadcasting on channel 6 to channel 29.

 On 13 July 2013, WIN launched datacasting channel Gold 2 – a five-hour timeshift of existing datacasting channel Gold – on channel 82.

 On 2 March 2016 (one day later than planned), WIN began broadcasting WIN HD and 9Life in the region.
 However, unlike existing digital channels, these two channels are broadcast in MPEG-4 as opposed to MPEG-2.

 On 21 January 2016, WIN replaced datacasting channel Gold 2 with the Nine Network owned datacasting channel Extra.

 As a result of the 2016 affiliate changes, WIN – in addition to its high definition simulcast – swapped its stations from airing Nine Network programming to Network Ten programming.
 WIN remained in the 8/80's channel range, but as the new Ten affiliate.
 Meanwhile, WIN's former affiliate, Nine, had its primary channel, 9Go!, and 9Gem moved to the 5/50's channel range.
-But as a consequence, 9Life ceased to be available in the region, and Extra was replaced with Network Ten datacasting channel TVSN.
+As a consequence, 9Life ceased to be available in the region, and Extra was replaced with Network Ten datacasting channel TVSN.

-End of local advertising on Seven through WIN and Seven Network switch off, and return
+Affiliate troubles and end of local advertising

-On 30 June 2024, WIN ended their advertising agreement with the Seven Network, ending the ability for local advertisers to book advertising on Seven through WIN.
+On 30 June 2024, WIN ended their advertising agreement with the Seven Network, ending the ability for local advertisers to book advertising on Seven Griffith through WIN.
 Since 1 July 2024, the station has been a full-time dirty feed of ATN-7 Sydney complete with Sydney commercials.
 AMN (Nine) and MDN (10) continue to insert local commercials into their ad breaks.

-On 15 June 2025, WIN Television was unable to reach an agreement with the Seven Network to continue providing Seven channels in the Griffith and Murrumbidgee Irrigation Area regions.
-On 16 June 2025, WIN Television announced they will cease broadcasting Seven Network programming into Griffith and the Murrumbidgee Irrigation Area beginning 1 July 2025.
+On 15 June 2025, WIN Television was unable to reach an agreement with the Seven Network to continue providing Seven channels in the Griffith and Murrumbidgee Irrigation Area regions, and the Mount Gambier and Riverland regions in South Australia.
+On 16 June 2025, WIN Television announced that they would cease broadcasting Seven Network programming into these areas beginning 1 July 2025.
 The Seven Network was back on air on 3 July 2025 after a new broadcast deal with WIN Television.

+The following year, on 18 May 2026, it was announced that MDN and sister 10 affiliate MGS/LRS in Mount Gambier and the Riverland would cease broadcasting from 1 July 2026 due to similar financial pressures of continuing services in smaller television markets.
+Days before the deadline, WIN and Network 10 agreed to a temporary three-month deal where Network 10 would provide their programming for free until 30 September, with both continuing to explore options going forward.